Wide-Area Network (WAN) Definition

-In an enterprise, a WAN is created to connect branch offices with one another.
-A WAN can also connect remote employees working at home with the company's main office.
+- In an enterprise, a WAN is created to connect branch offices with one another or to connect remote employees working at home with the company's main office.
 In a university or campus setting, students might rely on WANs to access library databases or university research.

-A bank, including its branch offices and ATM machines, is another example of an organization using a WAN.
-The branches may be in multiple U.S. states, or even located internationally, but they are all linked through various secure connections.
-Both bank employees and customers are users of the WAN.
+- A bank, including its branch offices and ATM machines, is another example of an organization using a WAN.
+The branches may be in multiple U.S. states, or even global locations, but they are all linked through various secure connections.
+Both bank employees and customers are users.

 WAN Connections and Technology

-The pros of wired WAN connections generally revolve around security.
-In a wired network, devices must be physically wired into the network, making it more difficult for cyberattackers to gain unauthorized access.
+The pros generally revolve around security.
+In a wired network architecture, devices must be physically wired into the network, making it more difficult for cyber attackers to gain unauthorized access.
 Additionally, with a physical connection required, organizations can control the number of devices that have access to the network.
 With fewer devices accessing the network, the risk of malware potentially infecting the infrastructure is reduced.

-The other benefit of a wired WAN connection is speed.
+The other benefit is speed.
 Unlike a wireless system that can be subject to outside interference, a wired network allows for a faster connection.

-The cons of wired WAN involve hardware.
+The cons involve hardware.
 The more cabled connections, the more wires to manage.
 Further, when using a cabled network, employees can only gain access when there is a physical connection available, limiting mobility.

-The pros of a wireless WAN are the opposite.
+The benefits of a wireless WAN are the opposite.
 The workplace can be anywhere, giving employees flexibility.
-The cons of a wireless WAN include both risk, as wireless networks are generally more vulnerable to attacks, and speed, as wireless networks are often slower.
+The cons include both risks, as wireless networks are generally more vulnerable to attacks, and speed, as wireless networks are often slower.

 To reduce costs, an organization might lease its WAN infrastructure as a service from a third-party service provider.
-The WAN may operate over a dedicated, private connection, or in a hybrid WAN scenario, have parts of it operating via a shared, public medium like the internet.
+The WAN may operate over a dedicated, private channel, or in a hybrid scenario, have parts of it operating via a shared, public medium like the internet.

 WAN Optimization and SD-WAN

-WAN optimization has become crucial as data traveling through a WAN has increased in volume and complexity.
-Additionally, corporate WANs have expanded with remote workers, as those workers who used to be in an office connecting through the corporate WAN are now working from home and connecting through the public internet, yet their data must travel further and just as securely.
+Optimization has become crucial as data traveling through a WAN has increased in volume and complexity.
+Additionally, corporate WANs have expanded as remote workers who used to connect in an office are now working from home and connecting through the public internet, yet their data must travel further and just as securely.

 Software-defined wide-area networks (SD-WANs) have increased in popularity over the last several years.
-SD-WANs remove the manual labor required to optimize a WAN and instead rely on software to manage a WAN's connections, whether they are MPLS, 3G/4G, or broadband.
-SD-WANs increase an organization's efficiency by tracking application performance and using automation to select the best connectivity option.
+They remove the manual labor required to optimize a WAN and instead rely on software to manage its connections, whether they are MPLS, 3G/4G, or broadband.
+SD-WAN solutions increase an organization's efficiency by tracking application performance and using automation to select the best connectivity option.

 Because software does the job of choosing the best connection, it is not uncommon to have teleconferencing use a dedicated circuit and email use the public internet.
 User experience is key, especially as users may be accessing their organization's network in different environments via different applications.
-While considered a challenge for traditional WANs, SD-WANs are adept at supporting intensive, high-bandwidth applications, such as those involving voice or video.
-SD-WAN offloads such applications to local internet where possible.
+While considered a challenge for traditional WANs, SD-WANs are adept at supporting intensive, high-bandwidth applications, such as those involving voice or video, offloading such applications to local internet where possible.